weijiaheng/weijiaheng.github.io/_pages/about.md

 News
 ======
 [2024.
 02] We have released a preprint on [Measuring and Reducing LLM Hallucination without Gold-Standard Answers via Expertise-Weighting](https://weijiaheng.github.io/).
 In this paper, we propose Factualness Evaluations via Weighting LLMs (FEWL), the first hallucination metric that is specifically designed for the scenario when gold-standard answers are absent.
-We also show how to leverage FEWL to reduce hallucination through both in-context learning and supervised fine-tuning.
-Last, we build a large-scale benchmark dataset to facilitate LLM hallucination research.

 [2024.
 01] We have released a preprint on [Human-Instruction-Free LLM Self-Alignment with Limited Samples](https://arxiv.org/abs/2401.06785).
 In this paper, we propose an algorithm that can self-align LLMs iteratively without active human involvement.